JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 If one side has rolled a higher result on any of its dice than the highest result of the other side, then this side is the winner.
 If both sides have the same highest die roll desult, then the assault is tied.

-When a marine of specific token type marine_sarge is facing directly toward an alien, whether as attacker or defender, and did not win the assault, it must be offered the choice to re-roll the alien's highest scoring die or accept the outcome.
+When a marine of specific token types marine_sarge or marine_hammer is facing directly toward an alien, whether as attacker or defender, and did not win the assault, it must be offered the choice to re-roll the alien's highest scoring die or accept the outcome.
 After a potential re-roll the win or tie situation is re-evaluated.
 After this first potential re-roll, when a marine is on guard (it has a guard token in its cell), and it has not won the assault, it must be offered the choice to re-roll all its dice for a second chance, or accept the outcome.
 After a potential re-roll the win or tie situation is re-evaluated, and now the results are final: